urpatton/OSD-Wizard-UDI-Replacement/README.md

 	Use the list from the UDI wizard XML
 	Or, in the script folder include a CSV file named "OSDOSImages.csv" with a "DisplayName" and "ImageName" column.
 	When using multiple images, "ImageName" must match the logic for the "Apply Operating System Image" step matching the image name in the logic
-	Items will appear in the dropdown list in the same order as the CSV
+	Items will appear in the dropdown list in the same order as the CSV or UDI XML
 	Example:
 	DisplayName				ImageName
 	Windows 11 Enterprise 24H2		Windows 11 Enterprise 24H2 Base OS
 	Windows 11 Enterprise 23H2		Windows 11 Enterprise 23H2 Base OS

 	Language Selection page
-	Use the list from the UDI wizard XML to set the default settings and lock the fields Items will appear in the dropdown list in the same order as the CSV OSDListOfLanguages.csv taken directly from ListOfLanguages.xml MDT "Scripts" folder To convert to CSV use this command
+	Use the list from the UDI wizard XML to set the default settings and lock the fields Items will appear in the dropdown list in the same order as the CSV or UDI XML OSDListOfLanguages.csv taken directly from ListOfLanguages.xml MDT "Scripts" folder To convert to CSV use this command
 	([xml](Get-Content "\\Some\Pathto\OSDWizardRoot\ListOfLanguages.xml")).LOCALEDATA.LOCALE | ? { $_.SNAME -eq $_.SSPECIFICCULTURE } |